 Mr. Peregoodoff was appointed as President and CEO on May 1, 2021.
-Mr. Peregoodoff's employment agreement (the "Peregoodoff Agreement") with the Company entitles him to a base salary of \$330,000 on an annual basis
+Mr. Peregoodoff's employment agreement (the "Peregoodoff Agreement") with the Company entitles him to a base salary of \$330,000 on an annual basis and was increased to \$346,500 effective March 1, 2022 (the "Peregoodoff Base Salary").

-(the "Base Salary").
 Mr. Peregoodoff is entitled to receive four (4) weeks paid vacation per fiscal year and was reimbursed for all reasonable expenses incurred in the course of performing his duties as President and CEO.
 Mr. Peregoodoff may terminate the Peregoodoff Agreement with sixty (60) days notice in writing to the Company.
-In the event that Mr. Peregoodoff provides notice in writing to terminate the Peregoodoff Agreement, he will continue to provide active service during the resignation notice period and the Company shall continue to pay the Base Salary unless the requirement for active service is expressly waived in whole or in part by the Company.
+In the event that Mr. Peregoodoff provides notice in writing to terminate the Peregoodoff Agreement, he will continue to provide active service during the resignation notice period and the Company shall continue to pay the Peregoodoff Base Salary unless the requirement for active service is expressly waived in whole or in part by the Company.

 The Peregoodoff Agreement may be terminated by the Company at any time, and for any reason whatsoever if the Company elects to provide Mr. Peregoodoff 12 months' written notice, pay in lieu of, or a combination thereof.
-If the Company elects to provide Mr. Peregoodoff with payment in lieu of notice, then the payment will be based only on Mr. Peregoodoff Base Salary.
+If the Company elects to provide Mr. Peregoodoff with payment in lieu of notice, then the payment will be based only on the Peregoodoff Base Salary.

-If a Change of Control (as defined below) occurs, Mr. Peregoodoff may terminate the Peregoodoff Agreement in connection with any Change of Control by providing the Company with 30 days' notice in writing, within 90 days after the Change In Control has been effected.
+If a Change of Control (as defined below) occurs, Mr. Peregoodoff may terminate the Peregoodoff Agreement in connection with such Change of Control by providing the Company with 30 days' notice in writing, within 90 days after the Change In Control has been effected.
 The Company may waive or abridge any such notice period in its sole and absolute discretion.
-In the event that Mr. Peregoodoff terminates the Peregoodoff Agreement as a consequence of Change of Control, the Company will pay Mr. Peregoodoff an amount equal to twenty-four (24) months of the Base Salary in effect at the time that the notice is provided by Mr. Peregoodoff.
+In the event that Mr. Peregoodoff terminates the Peregoodoff Agreement as a consequence of Change of Control, the Company will pay Mr. Peregoodoff an amount equal to twenty-four (24) months of the Peregoodoff Base Salary in effect at the time that the notice is provided by Mr. Peregoodoff.

-Change of Control, as defined in the Peregoodoff Agreement, means any of the following events occurring:
+"Change of Control", as defined in the Peregoodoff Agreement, means the occurrence of any of the following events:

-- (i) Merger or acquisition in which the Company is not the surviving entity; except for a transaction the principal purpose of which is to change the incorporating jurisdiction of the Company; or - (ii) The sale, transfer, or other disposition of all or substantially all the assets of the Company; or - (iii) Any other corporate reorganization or business combination in which 50% or more of the outstanding voting stock of the Company is transferred, or exchanged through merger, to different holders in a single transaction of the Company or in a series of related transactions completing within 12 months.
+- (i) a merger or acquisition in which the Company is not the surviving entity, except for a transaction the principal purpose of which is to change the incorporating jurisdiction of the Company; or - (ii) the sale, transfer, or other disposition of all or substantially all the assets of the Company; or - (iii) any other corporate reorganization or business combination in which 50% or more of the outstanding voting stock of the Company is transferred, or exchanged through merger, to different holders in a single transaction of the Company or in a series of related transactions completing within 12 months.